Stormy9/Stormy9.github.io/CS460/references/markdown/index.md

 There's several different "flavors" of Markdown, that add in some different features/functionality... we're just gonna talk about the basic "vanilla" + GitHub-specific stuff here.

 Note that if you're using Markdown for your Jekyll pages on your `github.io site`, the way certain things show up will look different -- this includes:
 * lists (the bullet markers)
 * headings (exact size and weight -- and adding a line under various levels, just the top, or sometimes the top two)
 * inline code (horizontal spacing, color, size)
 * quote blocks (colors/styling)
+* tables (line/column/heading dividers, alternate row shading)

 <br>